curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 The important thing to know when using the encrypted keystore is that the cryptographic primitives used within can operate either in *standard* or *light* mode.
 The former provides a higher level of security at the cost of increased computational burden and resource consumption:

- * *standard* requires 256MB memory and 1 second processing on a modern CPU to access a key
+ * *standard* needs 256MB memory and 1 second processing on a modern CPU to access a key
- * *light* requires 4MB memory and 100 millisecond processing on a modern CPU to access a key
+ * *light* needs 4MB memory and 100 millisecond processing on a modern CPU to access a key

 As such, *light* is more suitable for mobile applications, but you should be aware of the trade-offs nonetheless.